-If a user or agency has a request for a system enhancement they should communicate the request to their CoC lead that will pass it on to the project manager for review.
+If a user or agency has a request for a system enhancement they are required to communicate the request to their CoC lead that will pass it on to the project manager for review.
 This request will be reviewed by the GA HMIS Steering Committee.